chirag3211/AI-Metric-Fitness-Prediction/README.md

 * and convex ensembling.

 The resulting Model 6 architecture achieves **state-of-the-art performance** on the competition leaderboard and demonstrates the promise of hybrid ordinal–regression frameworks for LLM evaluation tasks.

----

-## **Future Extensions**

-* Train the metric encoder jointly with prompt/response encoders
-* Explore contrastive or metric-learning objectives (SupCon, InfoNCE)
-* Use LoRA for metric-aware fine-tuning of the multilingual encoder
-* Replace fixed metric embeddings with a learned textual decoder

----

-If you'd like, I can also generate:

-🔥 A **compact version** for a pinned GitHub repo
-📄 A **PDF project report** version
-🎨 A **banner image** for the top of your README

-Just tell me!